mtytel/vital/README.md

 I won't be checking issues on github on a regular basis.

 ## Pull requests
-I will not take any pull requests
+I will not take any pull requests.

 ## What can you do with the source
 The source code is licensed under the GPLv3.
 If you download the source or create builds you must comply with that license.